NaturezzZ/NaturezzZ.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an undergraduate in School of Computer Science, Peking University (2018-) and a former participant of Physics Olympiad (2015-2018).
+I am an senior undergraduate student in School of Computer Science, Peking University and a former participant of Physics Olympiad (2015-2018).
 I will pursue my PhD at Peking University from 2022.

 I am advised by Prof. [Xin Jin](https://xinjin.github.io/).
 I also have the priviledge of working with [Ennan Zhai](https://ennanzhai.github.io/) at Alibaba.
 My research interests are System Building, Data Center Networking and Dataplane Programmability.